When Colin and I got engaged, we spent months agonizing over which country to travel to for our Honeymoon.

 Bop through these 12 reasons why we loved Belize, and see if you might like it, too!

 When we got stranded miles from our San Pedro hotel in a downpour, a woman and her husband who were driving by picked us up in their van and brought us to safety.
-When we got badly sunburned, an Ambergris Caye hotel employee gave us his giant bottle of aloe vera, saving our skin.
+When we got badly sunburned, an Ambergris Caye hotel employee (click here to see the great place we stayed) gave us his giant bottle of aloe vera, saving our skin.
 And whenever we were curious about a historical fact, or a type of tree, or a statistic about Belize, we were able to ask whoever was nearby and get an informed, fascinating answer.

 The people in Belize were also fun and friendly.
 More than one Belizean said to us, “I’ve been to America and liked it, but the thing that upset me was that no one in your country greets each other on the street.”
 In Belize, they do!